hashicorp/consul/docs/README.md

 * [.changelog] contains markdown files that are used by [hashicorp/go-changelog] to produce the [CHANGELOG.md].
 * [build-support] contains bash functions and scripts used to automate. development tasks.
-Generally these scripts are called from the [Makefile].
+Generally these scripts are called from the [GNUmakefile].
 * [grafana] contains the source for a [Grafana dashboard] that can be used to monitor Consul.